robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >change much.

 Let say we have signal that is made of 3 sine waves.
 Sine A has samplePerPeriod equal 28, Sine B has samplePerPeriod equal 20, Sine C has samplePerPeriod equal 16.
-[TODO if you are curious - show frequencies of those sines at 44100 Hz]
+If you are really curious how much Hertz is that for usual sampling rate of 44100Hz it's 1575Hz, 2205Hz and 2756.25Hz respectively (frequencyInHertz = sampleRate / samplePerPeriod).

     IMAGE: 3 sines alone and summed